17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 4. The large amounts of oxalate in beets can lead to the development of gout- a kind of arthritis that occurs when there is too much uric acid build up in the body.

 5. Beet juice should be taken raw because the most advantageous substances (like betalains) get lost when cooked.
-Also, the oxalic acid in beets becomes toxic when cooked but it is beneficial when raw as long as it is taken in moderation.

 These are the sentiments of juice and nutrition specialists Dr. Walker, Gabriel Cousins and David Wolfe.